LeKarimDerradji/bare-os/README.md

 ## The Kernel

+The first step is to create a Kernel, for that we need to remove the STD-LIB, The Rust standard library is very useful and comes with a lot of features, but these features requires OS abstractions to work.
-The first step to create a Kernel, is to remove the STD-LIB in order for that binary to be executed on bare-metal, without the need of an OS.
+So in order for that binary to be executed on bare-metal, without the need of an OS, we need to diseable the standard library.

+For that, we declare `!#[no_std]` at the begining of our program.